Buying Guides · Last updated 2 June 2026

 Is rental income from Gibraltar property taxed?

-If you are tax resident in the UK, rental income from Gibraltar property is generally taxable in the UK under UK income tax rules, even though Gibraltar itself does not tax it at source.
+If you are tax resident in the UK, rental income from Gibraltar property is generally taxable in the UK under UK income tax rules, even though Gibraltar does not tax it at source.
 Get advice from a tax adviser who understands both your home jurisdiction and Gibraltar before you buy.

 How liquid is the Gibraltar property market?